College of Engineering

 Duration of Study

-Students are allowed to choose one semester (fall/spring) or one academic year.
+Students can choose one semester (fall/spring) or one academic year.

-24-hour computer room, NTU campus wireless LAN services, libraries, sport courts for basketball, football, volleyball, badminton, tennis, baseball, softball, handball, etc., sports center for high-end indoor sports facilities, post office, bank, cafeterias
+24-hour computer room, NTU campus wireless LAN services, libraries, sports courts for basketball, football, volleyball, badminton, tennis, baseball, softball, handball, etc., sports center for high-end indoor sports facilities, post office, bank, cafeterias

 Application deadline – April 30